 In early 1999, Barbara Brooks Wallace decided to retire from the funeral profession.
 She sold Branscumb Funeral Home to the Johnson & Gilchrest Families on July 1, 2000.
 The name then changed to Branscumb Johnson & Gilchrest Funeral Home as it still remains today.
 The current owners of the Branscumb Johnson & Gilchrest Funeral Home are Curtis and Doris Johnson, Carl Johnson, Venita Johnson Burley (1943-2003) and Carolyn Johnson Gilchrest and Normal P. Gilchrest.

-After purchasing Branscumb Johnson & Gilchrest Funeral Home, the Johnson & Gilchrest families hired C.J.
-Williams as the manager and embalmer.
-Throughout the last few years, several other staff members have been added several other members to help continue the tradition of service and excellence in funeral service: James Clifton “Lindsey” Teague, Chancellor R. Tucker (Licensed Funeral Director in Arkansas & Louisiana), Rochelle M. Hardin (Director’s Apprentice), Dr. Shannon T. Lewis, PhD.
+After purchasing Branscumb Johnson & Gilchrest Funeral Home, the Johnson & Gilchrest families added several other staff members to help continue the tradition of service and excellence in funeral service: James Clifton “Lindsey” Teague, Chancellor R. Tucker (Licensed Funeral Director in Arkansas & Louisiana), Rochelle M. Hardin (Director’s Apprentice), Dr. Shannon T. Lewis, PhD.
 (Director’s Apprentice), Elder Eddie L. Harvey (Director’s Apprentice & Maintenance), Canisha Harvey (Funeral Attendant), Ozeal Hudson (Cemetery Specialist & Removal Services) and Florence Dodson (Funeral Attendant).

 The Johnson & Gilchrest Family and the management and staff of Branscumb Johnson & Gilchrest Funeral Home continue to strive for their decade’s old tradition, started by Nathan and Ruth Branscumb, of excellence, quality and dignity in funeral service that extends to every family that entrusts their loved one to our care.
 We would like to thank those families for all of the trust they’ve placed in our loving and professional care over the years, and that continue to do so.